craddis1/CosmoWAP/docs/source/biasmodel.rst

 PBBias
 ------

 The `PBBias` class computes non-Gaussian biases using the Peak Background Split (PB) approach.
-It assumes the Halo Mass Function (HMF) from Tinker (2010) and the Halo Occupation Distribution (HOD) from Yankelevich and Porciani (2018) whereby the free parameters in the HOD are fit to the linear bias and number density of the survey.
+It assumes the Halo Mass Function (HMF) from Tinker (2010) as default and the Halo Occupation Distribution (HOD) from Yankelevich and Porciani (2018) whereby the free parameters in the HOD are fit to the linear bias and number density of the survey.

-.. py:class:: PBBias(cosmo_funcs, survey_params)
+.. py:class:: PBBias(cosmo_funcs, survey_params, HMF='Tinker2010')
    :module: peak_background_bias

    This class computes second-order and non-Gaussian biases for a given survey and cosmology.
 It stores the computed bias functions as well as the HOD parameters as attributes.